-6 Tips To Fill Gaps In Wood Deck
+6 Steps To Fill Gaps In Wood Deck

 There are a few ways to fill gaps in wood decks.
 One is to use nail grooves around the edges of the deck to hold the boards in place.
-Nail grooves can be pre-made, or make them yourself using a saw and a drill.
+Nail grooves can be pre-made, or you can make them yourself using a saw and a drill.
 Another option is to use dowel jigs.
-Dowel jigs are wood inserted into the gaps between boards and held with screws.
+Woodworkers insert dowel jigs into the gaps between boards and hold them with screws.
 They come in different sizes, so you can find one that fits the size of your gap perfectly.